Get Coordinates of Characters in PDF using Apache PDFBox

-To extract coordinates or location and size of characters in pdf, we shall extend the PDFTextStripper class, intercept and implement writeString(String string, List<TextPosition> textPositions) method.
+To extract coordinates or location and size of characters in a PDF using Apache PDFBox, extend the PDFTextStripper class and override the writeString(String string, List<TextPosition> textPositions) method.

 Steps to Extract Coordinates of Characters in PDF

-Following is a step by step process to extract coordinates or position of characters in PDF.
+Following is a step by step process to extract coordinates or position of characters in a PDF file with PDFBox.

 Create a Java Class and extend it with PDFTextStripper.